jasonleonhard/firebase-authentication/README.md

-# This is a vanilla homegrown implimentation of firebase authenication
+### This is a vanilla homegrown implimentation of firebase authentication